MutSeqR: General Visualization

 plot_bubbles is used to visually represent the

-reccurent mutation is represented by a large bubble.
-These plots make it
+are represented by a large bubble.
+These plots make it easy to determine

-easy to determine if MFmax is driven by a few highly recurrent mutations
+if MFmax is driven by a few highly expanded mutations versus serveral

 Plots can be facetted by user-defined groups, and bubbles can be coloured by any variable of interest to help discern patterns in mutation recurrence.